5 Key Challenges for Accountants Offering a Payroll Service

 5. Delivering a payroll service can constitute a conflict of interest

 Under the Code of Ethics for Professional Accountants (the Code) issued by the International Ethics Standards Board for Accountants (IESBA) and Articles 4 and 5 of the European Regulation 537/2014, auditors are excluded from providing payroll services to their clients because the threat to their independence is considered to be too great to be mitigated by any safeguards.
-As such, you should not provide a payroll service to those clients to whom you offer annual audit.
+As such, you should not provide a payroll option to those clients to whom you offer annual audit.

 How Paycheck Plus can help

-Paycheck Plus offer a discreet white label payroll service which lets accountants provide a profitable payroll service without the headaches and risks associated with resourcing the function inhouse.
+Paycheck Plus offer a discreet payroll service which lets accountants provide a profitable payroll service without the headaches and risks associated with resourcing the function inhouse.
 With our outsourced payroll service you can provide your clients with a full-service offering – under your own brand – while saving you time and resource.